 Dressing A Midsection Shape

 One important way to slim down your midsection is to avoid patterns and fabrics that create horizontal movement.
-This cuts the vertical line that you want to achieve and makes you appear even wider and rounder.
+Horizontal patterns cut the vertical line that you want to achieve and tend to make you appear even wider and rounder.

 Instead, reach for vertically-aligned patterns like pinstripes or herringbone.
 Neither ovals or triangles should wear solid colors, which have a tendency to shine the light on exactly what shape your body is.
 Instead, choose simple patterns in darker, slimming, tones.
 Lightweight fabrics won’t add additional bulk and will help you retain freedom of movement.